Sim2200/grocery-knapsack-project/README.md

 # Grocery Shopping Optimization Using Dynamic Programming

+# AI Usage Statement

+AI tools were used only for UI guidance, debugging assistance, deployment support, and general project guidance.

+The project idea, dynamic programming approach, algorithm implementation, core logic, comments, and documentation were manually developed and authored by the project team in accordance with assignment requirements.

+---

 ## Project Overview

 This project applies the **0/1 Knapsack Dynamic Programming algorithm** to solve a real-world grocery shopping optimization problem.
 The goal is to help users select the best combination of grocery items while staying within a fixed budget and maximizing nutritional value.